nasa-fornax/fornax-documentation/documentation/intro_forsc.md

 # Fornax Science Console Capabilities

 The Fornax Science Console is a NASA-funded web-based application that provides access to a limited amount of cloud computing via {term}`JupyterLab`, which offers access to {term}`Jupyter Notebook`s, {term}`Jupyter Console`, and the {term}`terminal`.
-Users must register to login to the system, but usage is free.
-Once logged in, users will have access to data sets curated by repositories around the world, and can upload moderate amounts of private data.
+Users will have access to data sets curated by repositories around the world, and can upload moderate amounts of private data.
 To get started quickly, users can choose from a variety of example notebooks as well as pre-installed software environments.
 These can be modified to suit user needs.